BrazyDevelopment/nyanobot/README.md

 You can now view our official documentation at **https://docs.armour.dev/discord-bots/nyano-bot**

-If you prefer to follow installation instructions with pictures and a more in depth guide, then please visit the above link.
-If not, you can continue with the below guides.

 **EASY INSTALLATION:**
-1. Invite the bot to your server using https://nyanobot.armour.dev/invite
+1. Invite the bot to your server using **https://nyanobot.armour.dev/invite**
-2. Perform the `!setchannel` command and follow the instructions it gives you.
+2. Perform the `!setalerts` command using the Command Usage guide **[here](https://github.com/BrazyDevelopment/nyanobot?tab=readme-ov-file#command-usage)**
-3. Perform the `!setrole` command and mention your chosen role.
-4. Wait for alerts!
+4. You can also use `!info <fileNumber>` in any channel to return information about a specific asset.

 **SELF INSTALLATION:**